-The Commission will hold legislative-style hearings in the Administrative Docket PC 75 and provide an opportunity for parties to the proceeding to seek discovery.2 The Commission will also hold public "comment" hearings to provide an opportunity for the public to offer comment and feedback on the Applications received.
+The Commission will hold legislative-style hearings in the Administrative Docket PC 75 to consider the Applications and provide an opportunity for parties to the proceeding to seek discovery.2 The Commission will also hold public "comment" hearings to provide an opportunity for the public to comment and offer feedback on the Applications received.
 The Commission will issue an Order under the Administrative Docket PC 75 approving one or more Applications by October 1, 2026.
 Applicants are encouraged to monitor Administrative Docket PC 75 for any updates about the Commission's process and timelines.